 This heightened the profile of discussions surrounding period poverty in the UK, which is worsening.

 In developing countries, it’s largely down to charities and NGOs to distribute free pads whilst the government works to make sanitary products cheaper.

-One way they can do this is by eradicating the ‘tampon tax’, which will happen in the UK by 2021, was eradicated in India in 2018, and is now becoming a widespread initiative across Africa at least.
+One way they can do this is by eradicating the ‘tampon tax’, which will happen in the UK by 2021, it was eradicated in India in 2018 and is now becoming a widespread initiative across Africa at least.

 Government efforts to eradicate period poverty are becoming more common thanks to campaigning and activism by women’s rights groups.
 Kenya, for example, has been distributing sanitary products freely available through schools.

 As mentioned, sanitary products are a multi-billion industry, and the primary stakeholders are major pharmaceutical companies.